Theme Editor

 Setting a default

-Section titled “Setting a default”Click the star icon next to any preset in the My Presets submenu to mark it as your default.
-New courses (including AI-generated courses) will start with your default preset applied.
+Section titled “Setting a default”Click the star icon next to any preset in the picker to mark it as your default.
+New courses created in that workspace start with the default preset applied automatically.

 Limits

-Users who downgrade keep all existing presets but cannot create new ones beyond the free limit.
+Team presets are a Pro Teams feature; they require an active team workspace.
+Users who downgrade keep all existing presets but cannot create new ones beyond their tier’s limit.

 Managing presets